iamdeveloper120/nodeappskeleton/readme.md

 ## Download

-you can download this repository from top right green butto or clone it using git
+you can download this repository from top right green button or clone it using git
 `git clone https://github.com/iamdeveloper120/nodeappskeleton.git`

 ## How to install Packages

-after you have cloned `nodeappskeleton` repository, move to this folder, open cmd, in current working directory do followings `npm install && npm install nodemon -g`
+after you have cloned `nodeappskeleton` repository, move to this folder, open cmd, in current working directory do followings `npm install && npm install --save-dev nodemon && npm install nodemon -g`

-**Start Your Application >** `nodemon`
+**Start Your Application >** `npm start`

+## Nodemon

+This package is specially to restart your server automatically when a file is changed or saved. you can start your application typing `nodemon` in cmd
+Hit `ctrl+c` to exit

 ## Security Vulnerabilities